paulc-dev/minesweeper/README.md

 # minesweeper
-This is my implementation of a minesweeper game.
+This is an implementation of a minesweeper game.
 The game is currently under development and has been designed as a Java desktop application.